 Additionally, manned flights are extremely time-consuming.
 A pilot can fly over a large region but the aircraft is expensive to maintain.
 It can add up to thousands of dollars per flight hour.

-While they can’t fly as large a region as manned aircraft, drones can make more flights in the same period of time using photography equipment that provides much more accurate assessments than imagery provided from manned aircraft.
-Drones have additional benefits as well.
-For instance, drones can also fly under any cloud cover that obstructs regions being photographed during manned flights.
+While they can't fly as large a region as manned aircraft, drones can make more flights in the same time using photography equipment that provides much more accurate assessments than imagery provided from manned aircraft.
+Drones can also fly under any cloud cover that obstructs regions being photographed during manned flights.

 When using drones, the only cost encumbered by the city or recovery entity is the time and services of the pilot.
 Also, multiple drones can be flown at the same time by multiple pilots instead of being reliant on just one pilot or one plane.